 At Spectrum Clarity, our Access Consultants (Social Workers) will help you identify whether your child may be exhibiting any of the above issues that would warrant undertaking a full diagnostic assessment.
 We will help you to identify a Paediatrician, who is the key person in this phase, as well as the other key professionals such as a Psychologist or Speech Therapist.

 If your child has already received a diagnosis, Spectrum Clarity’s Access Consultants will help you to access eligible financial supports via Centrelink, Medicare and, where relevant, the Helping Children with Autism Package.
-Where the National Disability Insurance Scheme has rolled out, we can assist with access, planning support and possible, ongoing purchasing of supports as we are a Registered NDIS Provider for Plan Management and Support Coordination.
+Where the National Disability Insurance Scheme has rolled out, we can assist with access, planning support and possible, ongoing purchasing of supports as we are a Registered NDIS Provider for Support Coordination.